BassemDev/anagrams/README.md

 # ANAGRAM CLI 📃
-The following project allows to verifiy if two words are anagrams and get the group of anagrams related to a specific word.
+The following project allows to verify if two words are anagrams and get the group of anagrams related to a specific word.
 By defintion two words (X, Y) are anagrams if Y could be formed with the exact same number of caracters of the Y.
-The project interaction is handled via CLI command, please take a look on the section CLI Command below to know the list of possible command to use.
+The project interaction is handled via CLI command, please take a look on the section CLI Command below 👇 to know the list of possible command to use.

 ## Project stack information
 The project is using java 17 with maven as project manager.
-There are different dependencies used within it to handle verification and validation of inputs from the user when interacting with the CLI.
+There are different dependencies used in this project.
+Some of them to handle verification and validation of inputs from the user when interacting with the CLI.
-The most important library in this maven project that you should take a look into is:
+Meanwhile the most important library in this maven project that you should take a look into is:
-- picocli (The library in charge of making java app runnable via terminal) -> [DOCS](https://picocli.info/) 👩‍💻🧑‍💻
+- picocli (The library in charge of making java app runnable via command and argument via terminal) -> [DOCS](https://picocli.info/) 👩‍💻🧑‍💻

 ## Setup ⏳
 Please make sure you have the minimum requirements to be able to run the project.
-This mean you already installed JDK/java and maven since the project will be run via maven plugin life cycle.
+This means you already installed JDK/java and maven since the project will be run via maven plugin life cycle.
 - You can install Java/OpenJdk from here: [Download](https://jdk.java.net/17/)
 - You can install Maven from the following link: [Download](https://maven.apache.org/download.cgi) Of course remember to set up correctly the **PATH** variables.

 ## How to run the project ⏲
-This a maven project, so you need to make sure to clean, validate, compile, test and package it so you would have **JAR** resource under **target** folder.
+This a maven project, so you need to make sure to clean, validate, compile, test and package it, so you would have **JAR** resource under **target** folder.
 You can run this later via ``java -cp`` and follow the section below for more details.\
 To be more sure about if all correctly ready to be used, you will find a file with the following name `target/anagrams-1.0-SNAPSHOT.jar` in your system after running the basic maven command (ie: reach the package cycle of maven).

 ## CLI command available when running the project